Fox News: Singapore

-In Singapore, FNC is broadcast on channel 702 on pay cable operator StarHub TV digital platform.
-It also broadcasts its sister channel, Sky News.
+In Singapore, FNC is broadcast on pay-TV operator StarHub TV, as well on Singtel TV.

 South Africa

 In South Africa, FNC is broadcast on StarSat.
 The most popular pay television operator, DStv, does not offer FNC in its channel bouquet.

+Spain

+In Spain, Fox News was available on Movistar Plus+.
+The channel was part of the operator since its first incarnation as Canal Satellite Digital in the early 2000s, but was later removed from the operator's satellite offer by March 2023, and ceased transmission to the remaining offers on July 9, 2024.
+The channel is not carried by other Spanish TV operators.

 United Kingdom and Ireland

-FNC was carried in the United Kingdom by Sky, which was 40-percent owned by 21st Century Fox at the time, and operates its own domestic news channel Sky News.
+FNC was carried in the United Kingdom by Sky.
 On August 29, 2017, Sky dropped Fox News; the broadcaster said its carriage was not "commercially viable" due to average viewership of fewer than 2,000 viewers per day.
 The company said the decision was unrelated to 21st Century Fox's proposed acquisition of the remainder of Sky plc (which ultimately led to a bidding war that resulted in its acquisition by Comcast instead).

 The potential co-ownership had prompted concerns from critics of the deal, who felt Sky News could similarly undergo a shift to an opinionated format with a right-wing viewpoint.
 However, such a move would violate Ofcom broadcast codes, which requires all news programming to show due impartiality.
-The channel's broadcasts in the country have violated this rule on several occasions, while the channel also violated election silence rules by broadcasting analysis of the 2016 Brexit referendum while polls were still open (the channel was blacked out while polls were open during the 2017 general election to comply with the rule).
+The channel's broadcasts in the country have violated this rule on several occasions.